GIST-NJU/EmRest/api-exp-scripts/README.md

     ```

 3) Navigate to the `api-exp-scripts` directory (this directory).
-4) Open a terminal in this directory and verify that all dependencies have been installed and are accessible, especially the `conda activate` command and the `poetry` command.
+4) Open a terminal in this directory and verify that all dependencies have been installed and are accessible, especially the `conda activate` command.
 5) Run the commands:
     ```bash
     chmod +x setup_all_experiment.sh